 Because of the risks, it’s essential to choose the right power inverter and use it properly.

 How Do Power Inverters Work?

 DC power and AC power differ in the type of current the electricity forms.
 The electrons in the current can move either in an upward (positive) or downward (negative) direction.
 How the electrons move in the current defines which type of power is produced.

 In DC electricity, there is a unidirectional current.
 As a result, the electrons only flow directly out.
 In AC electricity, the current alternates directions from positive to negative repetitively, creating a wave of electricity.

 Power inverters are charged with converting DC power into AC power, which means they have to change the motion of the electrons in the current.
 To do this, the power inverter rapidly changes the polarity of the DC power source from positive to negative and back to positive.

 The solar power inverter can force the DC power into an AC power-like current by oscillating the polarity.
-Forcing DC power into AC power, however, isn’t the only task.
+However, forcing DC power into AC power isn’t the only task.